kflansburg/xshop/README.md

 {% endfor %}
 ```

+Keep in mind that Docker caches consecutive builds up until a new Dockerfile command is found, so try to keep as much of the file the same as possible for different variables, with differing commands placed at the end of the file.

 ## Project Layout

 A project is intended to describe a particular CVE and test it against a single library.
 Many different experiments can be run to see how the CVE is affected by different situations.
 The folder hierarchy is as follows: